Credit Points: 15

-BN203 Network Security 1
+Prerequisite: BN203 Network Security 1

-- General overview of wireless communication architecture
+- Wireless communication architecture

-- WLAN Basic architecture and privacy method
+- Wireless LAN and WLAN architecture and privacy methods

 - Implementation and management of WLAN security

-At the completion of this unit students should be able to:
+On successful completion of this unit, students should be able to:

 |The standard is covered by theory and practice, and addressed by assessed activities in which the students always play an active role, e.g. workshops, lab submissions, assignments, demonstrations, tests, examinations|